reactide/reactide/README.md

 ### Reactide is the first dedicated IDE for React web application development.
 Reactide is a cross-platform desktop application that offers a custom simulator, making build-tool and server configuration unnecessary.
 Reactide brings development back to the days where opening a single file instantly renders the project in the browser.
 With Reactide, developers can achieve the same simplicity with a single React JSX file while still utilizing the power of React.

+#### Reactide is in active development.
+Please follow this repo for contribution guidelines and our development road map.

 ##
 <p align="center">
   <img alt="Reactide Screenshot" src="http://reactide.io.s3-website-us-west-1.amazonaws.com/images/reactide-screenshot2.png">